yskuniv/imap_mogura/README.md

 ## Installation

-To install this gem, you can get it from RubyGems.org.
-Just run as following.
+To install this gem, just run as following.
+You can get the gem from [RubyGems.org](https://rubygems.org/).

 ```console
 $ gem install imap_mogura --pre